-Before the session: Read through the book to yourself, both quietly and spoken out loud.
+Before the session: Read the book to yourself, both quietly and spoken out loud.
 Practice reading it slowly and carefully.
 Study the pictures for details about the story, or for pages that may be worth lingering on.

 While you're reading the story, take pauses and ask yourself questions about the story and the characters.
 What is the boy to the tree now?
 How does the tree feel about the boy at this point?
 When the tree says she is happy, is she telling the truth?
-What does it mean to be happy for the tree?
-For the boy?
+What does it mean to the tree to be happy?
+What about to the boy?